 A healthy child may not see a doctor for the flu unless extreme symptoms present.
 The flu is a virus and cannot be treated by antibiotics.
 Unless a secondary bacterial infection presents, the best course of action is rest and natural remedies to support the immune system.

 Natural Remedies for the FLU

 Light meals to support immune function are best for optimal nourishment during the flu.
-Chicken soup made with bone broth is best.
-In fact, if your child comes down with the flu I recommend keeping a pot of bone broth on the stove for a week.
+Vegetable soup made with mineral broth is best.
+In fact, if your child comes down with the flu I recommend keeping a pot of mineral broth on the stove for a week.
 Add lots of garlic and ginger to soup for added immune boosting properties.
-Other nourishing food and drink options include steamed vegetables topped with a teaspoon of coconut oil, fresh orange slices, water with lemon or lime, fresh green juices or smoothies, fermented beverages like Kevita (a cultured coconut water).
+Other nourishing food and drink options include steamed vegetables topped with a teaspoon of coconut oil, fresh orange slices, water with lemon or lime, fresh green juices or smoothies.
 Try serving your child hot ginger tea made with real ginger.
 Grate or slice a teaspoon of ginger in a cup and fill with boiling water.
 Let tea steep for 10 minutes and then add a small amount of raw manuka honey and a squeeze of lemon.
 Additionally avoid immune system BUSTERS that compromise the immune system and tax digestive function like; refined sugar, damaged fats, pasteurized dairy, food sensitivities/allergies, pesticides and insecticides, processed foods, and stress.

 Herbs and Supplements

 Elderberry Syrup: Elderberry syrup is best to take when symptoms first come on.
 The elderberry herb is a powerful herb that supports immune function.